smartdevicelink/sdl_app_library_guides/docs/Speech and Audio/Setting Up Voice Commands/index.md

 !@

 ### Unsupported Voice Commands
-The library automatically filters out empty strings and whitespace-only strings from a voice command's array of strings.
-For example, if a voice command has the following array values: `[" ", "First", "", "Voice Command"]` the library will filter it to: `["First", "Voice Command"]`.
+The library automatically filters out empty strings and whitespace-only strings from a voice command's @![iOS, javascript]array!@@![android, javaSE, javaEE]List!@ of strings.
+For example, if a voice command has the following @![iOS, javascript]array!@@![android, javaSE, javaEE]List!@ values: `[" ", "First", "", "Voice Command"]` the library will filter it to: `["First", "Voice Command"]`.

-If you provide an array of voice commands which only contains empty string and whitespace-only strings across all of the voice commands, the upload request will be aborted and the previous voice commands will remain available.
+If you provide an @![iOS, javascript]array!@@![android, javaSE, javaEE]List!@ of voice commands which only contains empty string and whitespace-only strings across all of the voice commands, the upload request will be aborted and the previous voice commands will remain available.

 ## Deleting Voice Commands
 @![iOS, android, javaSE, javaEE]To delete previously set voice commands, you just have to set an empty !@ @![iOS]array!@ @![android, javaSE, javaEE]List!@ @![iOS, android, javaSE, javaEE] to the `voiceCommands` !@ @![iOS]array!@ @![android, javaSE, javaEE]List!@ @![iOS, android, javaSE, javaEE] on the screen manager.!@ @![javascript]
 The JavaScript Suite currently does not support clearing previously set voice commands without setting new voice commands.!@